-We have audited the accompanying financial statements of Capital Point Partners II, L.P. (the "Fund"), which comprise the statements of financial position as of December 31, 2013 and 2012, and the related statements of income, changes in partners' capital, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Capital Point Partners II, L.P. (the "Fund"), which comprise the statements of financial position, including the schedules of investments, as of December 31, 2013 and 2012, and the related statements of income, changes in partners' capital, and cash flows for the years then ended, and the related notes to the financial statements.